AmrAshrafIbrahim/Restaurant-Reservation-System/readme.txt

     If the entered username refers to a manager
-    He is switched to a window which contains many details he has the access to create a new user for a new employee, he has the right to delete an employee but he doesnít have the right to delete a manager like him as he should contact the head manager to do something like this, also the manager has the right to delete a client account.
+    He is switched to a window which contains many details he has the access to create a new user for a new employee, he has the right to delete an employee but he doesn‚Äôt have the right to delete a manager like him as he should contact the head manager to do something like this, also the manager has the right to delete a client account.
     Manager can see tables reserved, look after employees, see daily profit and see some statistics of the restaurant.
     Every day manager should open the app and start new day button to delete the data of the previous day so client can reserve tables again

     In every window in the program there is a logout or back button.
-    If you pressed close which is in the right corner int the top of window all the program will be closed and if you hadnít pressed the reserve button all your order will be deleted.
+    If you pressed close which is in the right corner int the top of window all the program will be closed and if you hadn‚Äôt pressed the reserve button all your order will be deleted.
     If there any complaint contact us :

     mohamedkamalahmed@gmail.com